Jumpscale/g8cockpit/docs/jscockpit/architecture.md

 @enduml
 {% endplantuml %}

-## Components :
+## Components

-### Main module
+### Main module (not shown in the above picure)

+The main module is the Python module that starts the Cockpit.

-The main module has the only role of loading configuration and starting all the component.
+The only role of the main module is loading configuration and starting all the other components.

-Any class with a start and stop method can be added as a server.
-The start method should not be blocking
+Any class with a start and stop method can be started from there as a server.
+The start method should not be blocking.

 ### Core

-This module holds the logic of the AYS bot.
+This Core module holds the logic of the AYS chatbot.

-It subscribe to all events and implement some handler base on the type of event received.
+It subscribes to all events and implements some handlers based on the type of event it receives.

-Responsible to execute the actions of services when execute event is receive.
+The core module is responsible for executing the actions of services when an execute event is received.

 ### Mail

-Simple SMTP server.
+The Mail module implements a Simple SMTP server.

-Save the attachments of mail locally and generate an event for every mail. received, save
+It saves the attachments of mails locally and generates an event for every mail it received.

-### Telegram bot
+### Telegram Chatbot

-Logic for communication over Telegram.
+Holds the logic for all communication over Telegram.

-Commands that generate generate events.
+Some of the chatbot commands generate:

 - project create/delete
 - action execute

-### APIs
+### REST Server

+Any Web Server Gateway Interface (WSGI) compliant server can be added.

+In the initial implementation we only have one REST Server, exposing the AYS REST APIs.

-Any number of WSGI server can be added.
-Most of the time it's REST server that generates event based on the request they receive.
+Most of the time it's the REST Server that generates events based on the requests it receives.